-The next day while reading the draft of an article, he said, “If you were brought up with some capitalistic worldview, you can write it on your own blog.”
+The next day while reading the draft of an article, he said, “If you were brought up with some capitalistic worldview, you can write it in your own blog.”
 I was just amused.
 The next day, his tone was firmer: “You can write for your own blog.”
 I said, “I’ll have to see”, and left.
-Later, he threatened in a child-like manner, “I have discussed it with Mr. Marx.
+Later, he threatened in a childish manner, “I have discussed it with Mr. Marx.
 You’ll see.”

 I had heard that Mr.Marx and Mr. Brilliant were batch mates at JNU.
 I wondered why the image of a stray puppy which howls, yelps and wags his tail flashed in my mind.
 Perhaps, it was an unrelated imagery.

-The next month, there was no edit meet.
+The next month, there was no edit meet as usual.
 Mr. Brilliant, I suspect, feared that I will humiliate him in front of the girls in the office.
 In a personal meeting, he said, “I give you demanding articles because I know the capabilities of everyone.
 If I give it to say, Miss ‘Way of Living’, I know that it will not get done because it requires a lot of reading.
-We have fired that photographer who chose that pictures, because it is not just you who have problems with her.
+We have fired that photographer who choose that pictures, because it is not just you who have problems with her.
 She is a novice.
 If you have any problems here, you have to tell me.”

 Good God, did he use me to get that photographer out?

 Miss ‘Way of Living’ is a JNU PhD student.
 Once when I wondered how smoke was coming out of the front seat of Michelle’s car, I noticed that this kid was busy smoking up.
-When I once said that smoking is not good for her health, she retorted contemptuously, “It is a way of living, Yaar”.
+When I once said that smoking is not exactly good for her health, she retorted contemptuously, “It is a way of living, Yaar”.
 Mr. Brilliant had once said in a meeting in which she was not present, “She has got no perspective at all.”
 I wondered what she must have done to humiliate him.

 I knew that he would soon retaliate.
 I was proven right.

-Miss Doll was shaking her head as if she were reciting a nursery rhyme with those thick glasses perched at the end of her nose.
+Miss Doll was shaking her head as if she was reciting a nursery rhyme with those thick glasses perched at the end of her nose.
 There was a smug smile on her face, and it was not easy to miss the impudence in her affected voice.
 Mr. Brilliant knew that it was the best way to manufacture a fight, because I had some history with her.

 “It is not that I enjoy being in a room full of girls–all of them constantly trying to impress each other.
 Through the crack of my earphones, I often hear: “When I was with Economic Times, I practically ran the whole organization.
 Later, I went on to do my Post Grads in Medieval History.” and such like nonsense.
-I am rolling my eyes.”
+I will be rolling my eyes.”